TReed1104/glsl-shader-builder/README.md

 ### Shader source files
 The Ivaldi project follows the file naming conventions specified by the "Glslang" guidelines ([found here](https://www.khronos.org/opengles/sdk/tools/Reference-Compiler/)).

-**TODO: Implement a GLSL interface to ensure the compiled source is valid GLSL code.**
+**TODO: Implement the ability for ivaldi to run the compiled code through the GLSL reference compiler to ensure the compiled source is valid GLSL code.**

 These are defined as the following:
 * .vert - a vertex shader